NBISweden/workshop-kmer-analysis/gsize/gsize.md

 ```
 This would give us a genome size of: 114126649

-Looks like both dadtasets are giving us a similar estimate.
+Looks like both datasets are giving us a similar estimate.

 ### Step 5
 What about using a few different kmer sizes, how does that affect the result?